Basmo90/bredit/README.md

 There will also be a search function that allows one to look for other topics to view in the web app.

 The homepage, when loaded, will show the latest posts on the reddit home page.
+If search is used it will return the top ten results.
+Comments section is expandable and will show the top ten comments.
+Clicking on the title will take you back to the latest top posts.